Environmentally literate Iowans who make responsible choices to support healthy land, water, and wildlife.

-ICEC is the unifying voice for conservation and environmental education, sharing information between and among conservation professionals, conservation agencies, school districts, educators, and science consultants.
-ICEC promotes environmental education by building connections between educators and their local resources.
-This helps all educators connect learners with authentic content and knowledge about the real world outside their windows.
-In doing so, learners of all ages may find small, relatively simple methods of becoming better land and resource stewards in ways that benefit their local community.
+ICEC is the unifying voice for conservation and environmental education in Iowa, sharing information between and among conservation and education professionals and supporters.
+ICEC promotes conservation education by building connections and lines of communication between educators and Iowa resources.
+This helps educators connect learners with authentic content and knowledge about the real world outside their windows.
+Through the power of conservation education, we can improve the lives of children, create healthy communities, and encourage decision-making based on environmental and social responsibility.

-At ICEC, we work on behalf of our members to provide opportunities to network, educate and renew, advocate, and recognize.
-Here are a few examples of what we do for you:
+At ICEC, we work on behalf of our members to provide opportunities to:

-We are working to build and grow networks of nearby formal and non-formal educators plus conservation agencies in order to support relevant, hands-on conservation education programs, lessons, and materials based on the Iowa Core Science Standards.
+We are working to build and grow networks of formal and non-formal educators to support the development of relevant, hands-on conservation education programs, lessons, and materials based on the Iowa Core Science Standards.
 Through our work of connecting schools to conservation resources, we’re helping to train the next generation of conservation scientists, biologists, teachers, and naturalists!

 Future generations benefit when our networks are strong enough to put them into contact with real science and scientists working where they live.
 We work to build relationships between conservation scientists, naturalist educators, classroom teachers, Area Education Agency consultants to foster communication and opportunities to work together.
 Students benefit!

 Educate and Renew

 ICEC coordinates workshops to provide new insights and best practices from outstanding presenters and inspiring keynotes while highlighting local conservation resources and their research activities.
 These professional development opportunities enhance educators’ abilities to connect their learners with authentic content and the natural environment.
 We also share other’s professional development opportunities from our partners on our “What’s Happening” page.